latest nhpb_banner 1__compressed

 The government will still need proof from your doctor, they need to understand the nature of your disability, and in some cases checkups or a medical examination will still need to take place.
 The veteran applying for benefits should have all their records and paperwork in order, as that can help speed up the process.

+Veterans can call social security administration customer service for help at 1-800-772-1213., or reach out to a VA office near them.
 However, always keep in mind that the VA rating and this process only expedites the processing time for Social Security disability claims.
 It won’t guarantee an approval for benefits and all other qualifications will still need to be met by applicants.
-More information is available from social security, and the number is 1-800-772-1213.

 By Jon McNamara